NOAA-GFDL/fre-workflows/for-developers.md

 export PATH="${PATH}:/home/fms/local/opt/cylc/bin"
 ```

 We need this to run on PPAN.
-Without a cylc binary in your $PATH variable,
-the initial setup of the workflow sever (check terminology) fails, and we cannot
-edit the environment with a module load or similar until it is running.
+Without a cylc binary in your `$PATH` variable, the initial setup of the workflow sever (check terminology) fails, and we cannot edit the environment with a module load or similar until it is running.

 > ** _NOTE:_** Adding a link to the cylc binary in a directory that is default in user's $PATH is desired, this is being persued.

 ## Experiment settings

-The current organization of the yaml has a bunch of experiment-wide settings in
+The current organization of the yaml files comprises of the model, settings, and post-processing configuration files, where the model yaml holds paths that point to the settings and post-processing yamls.

-a file called settings.yaml:
+For more information on the yaml framework, see [fre-cli's README and documentation on the yaml files](https://noaa-gfdl.readthedocs.io/projects/fre-cli/en/latest/usage.html#model-yaml).

+The `settings.yaml` contains necessary experiment-specific information.
+You'll see reference to some of the settings in this file throughout the workflow as variables.

+Example `settings.yaml`:

 ```
 > cat yaml_workflow/pp/settings.yaml: